prcwiek/find_weibull_f/README.md

 Simple program for finding the Weibull distribution parameters

-Simple program for finding the Weibull distribution parameters k shape factor and c scale factor.
+Simple program for finding the Weibull distribution parameters k shape factor and c scale factor.<br>
-The file with the example wind measurement data set comes from the measurement mast US Virgin Islands St. Thomas Bovoni and was downloaded from the site
+The file <i>WS125.txt</i> with the example wind measurement data set comes from the measurement mast US Virgin Islands St. Thomas Bovoni and was downloaded from the site
 <https://midcdmz.nrel.gov/apps/sitehome.pl?site=USVILONA>.